tobyyouup/conv_seq2seq/README.md

 # Convolutional Sequence to Sequence Learning

-This is a tensorflow implementation of the [Facebook Fairseq](https://github.com/facebookresearch/fairseq) [convolutional seq2seq model](https://arxiv.org/abs/1705.03122).
+This is a tensorflow implementation of the [convolutional seq2seq model](https://arxiv.org/abs/1705.03122) released by [Facebook Fairseq](https://github.com/facebookresearch/fairseq).

 This implementation is based on the framework of [Google seq2seq project](https://github.com/google/seq2seq), which has a detailed [documentation](https://google.github.io/seq2seq/) on how to use this framework.